Tank Sweep Inspection Services

 Frequently Asked Questions

-How much does a tank sweep cost in my area?
+How much does a tank sweep cost in my area, my state?

 What if the tank sweep finds something?

-Do I need a tank sweep if my home has never used oil heat?
+Do I need a tank sweep if my home was built after 1985?